Light Me Up: Singles

-"Make Me Wanna Die" was released on April 14, 2010, as the album's lead single.
+"Make Me Wanna Die" was released on May 13, 2010, as the album's lead single.
 A promotional video was released which features live performances and backstage footage of the band.
 This video is widely recognized as a viral version and was released on May 13, 2010.
-The official music video was postponed due to legal issues involving censorship, but premiered on September 15, 2010, on iTunes and Vevo.
+The official music video, directed by Meiert Avis, was postponed due to legal issues involving censorship, but premiered on September 15, 2010, on iTunes and Vevo.

 "Miss Nothing" was released on August 18, 2010, only in the UK and Australia.
-The music video for "Miss Nothing" premiered on July 20, 2010.
+The music video for "Miss Nothing", directed by Meiert Avis, premiered on July 20, 2010.

 "Just Tonight" was released on December 27, 2010, only in the UK after being pushed back from November 9.
-The music video premiered on November 2.
+The music video, directed by Meiert Avis, premiered on November 2.

 Critical reception

 Light Me Up received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 74, based on five reviews.
 Alexey Eremenko of AllMusic wrote that Taylor Momsen "com[es] across as the strongest and bitchiest female vocalist to front an alt-rock band since Garbage's Shirley Manson" and added, "If the band had explored their bluesy leanings more, Light Me Up could have been a small-scale revolution, but even as it stands now, it's still a wicked good record."
 Rick Florino of Artistdirect stated that "Momsen's ability to mix a soulful swagger with a heavy metal grit makes for one of the best debuts of 2011", concluding that "The Pretty Reckless strike the most perfect balance between sexy swagger and brilliant songwriting."

 At The New York Times, Jon Caramanica described the album as "terrific fun: salacious, convincingly muscular, unnervingly rowdy."
 Leah Greenblatt of Entertainment Weekly opined that the album is "clearly built from the doll parts of [the] grunge goddesses [of the 1990s]—a sometimes too-slick conceit that Momsen's thousand-Marlboro growl still manages to sell surprisingly well."
 Virgin Media's Ian Gittins noted that the album is "sparky and vivacious enough to hint that Ms Momsen, should she so wish, may even be able to give up the day job."
 IGN's Chad Grischow expressed, "Despite some lyrical clumsiness and overbearing production, there is a lot to like about The Pretty Reckless on their debut; enough to leave you hoping they work out the kinks on their sophomore set."
 John Longbottom of Kerrang! commented, "While lyrically there's nothing explicitly offensive, there are enough risque lines here to raise a few eyebrows, and enough good songs to prick a few ears."